Boris-Badrov/techtonic22-docker/docs/index.md

 ## Following along:
 ### Content has been hosted here [here](https://boris-badrov.github.io/techtonic22-docker/)
-### Otherwise also go to the commands directory to get the commands being run
+### Otherwise go to the commands directory to get the commands being run

 ## Set up:
 ### Clone this repo if you haven't already got it from the provided USB's: